The Learning Approach to Games: Discrete Games

-Although apriori $\U^{t,x;i}$ appears to be solely induced by $\hat \pi$, $\hat\pi$ itself is a function of the value $J^i$, and hence $\U^{t,x;i}$ is a function from $\sM_T\times\sM_p\times\sM_\G\times\sM_F\times\sM_\phi\times\sM_\pi$.
-In the two-player example discussed in section \ref{sec:TwoPlayerGame}, $\hat\pi$ solves the optimization by brute force, yielding a deterministic action for each scenario in $\hat\O$.
-In the control problem described in section \ref{sec:Control}, $\hat\pi$ constructs the distribution over strategies relying again on the associated values.
-Let us note that we induce a distribution over controls because it is a more familiar and convenient choice; however, by considering sequences of future states, one can easily induce a distribution over sequences of actions.
-Moreover, this behavior, represented by $\U$, is well-suited for the learning or playing phase.
-One might want to modify the behavior of the player to yield the most likely control during the competition phase.
+Then, we introduce a behavior in a straightforward manner from the current estimates as follow;

+Here, behavior is choosing the immediate action assigned by the policy, and reflects the randomness induced by both the value and policy.
+This behavior is typical for the learning or playing phase and is, in essence, similar to Thompson sampling adapted to our framework.
+During a competition phase, one might choose a different $\U$ as deterministic, selecting the action corresponding to the mode of them.
+In particular situations, such as performing surgery, it is not only wrong but also unethical to forgo the most likely action and instead select one at random.
+Moreover, a player may adjust its behavior to occasionally select unlikely actions, exploring states that are disadvantageous or even entirely unseen when facing a weak opponent.

-It is important to motivate the role of randomness in value, which then induces a probability distribution over actions in (\ref{eqn:induced-dist-controls}).
+It is important to motivate the role of randomness in value, which then induces a probability distribution over actions by \eqref{eqn:Thompson-U}.
 Recall that in sufficiently complex settings, such as chess, values are inherently unknown and must be learned through significant effort.
 That is, the randomness of the value models what is unknown to the player.
-The key role of randomness in value is to allow players to explore systematically.
-If the player is not satisfied with the current estimates, it is natural to assign greater probabilities to unexplored controls for having higher values.
-This approach naturally leads to the search for controls with more satisfactory results.
+One key role of randomness in value is to allow players to explore systematically.
+If the player is not satisfied with the current value estimates, it is natural to shift the estimates for unexplored controls, or their outcomes, toward higher values, in anticipation that they may achieve better results than current estimates.
+This approach naturally leads the player to search for controls yielding more satisfactory outcomes.
 We will demonstrate a toy version for the two-player game in Section \ref{sec:TwoPlayerGame}.
-Consider a daily life scenario: suppose you have a favorite dish, and your friend suggests a new one you have never tried.
-Since you expect it is not better, if your model only considers expectations, you won't explore.
-However, if you model the value as random, you might try the new dish.
 This approach aligns with the common intuition that a better understanding of values should lead to less uncertain strategies.
-Once you try the new dish, you know its value to you more accurately, and that experience might deter further exploration.
-Again, the design of a player is a crucial aspect of understanding games.